ryo-nakamura-j/Licpi/README.md

 # Licpi

-Licpi is a light customizable pytorch-inspired framework
+Licpi is a Light-weight Customizable Pytorch-Inspired Framework.

 If you're familiar with PyTorch, you'll appreciate how we can derive all the partial derivatives by just calling a function on the loss function.